Dre Campbell Farm

 9. Brown Spots on Leaves

-Typically, brown spots on leaves could be because of too much or too little watering, dry air, or too much sunlight.
+Typically, brown spots on leaves can be caused by excessive or insufficient watering, dry air, or excessive sunlight.

 Brown spots can also appear on leaves due to cold temperatures and, in some cases, a nutrient deficiency.